ecadlabs/taquito/docs/tutorial.md

 ### What is needed to make the dApp production-ready

-Please make sure you read and apply the checklist from [Dapp pre-launch checklist](dapp_prelaunch) before you launch your dApp.
+Please make sure you read and consider the checklist in [Dapp pre-launch checklist](dapp_prelaunch) before you launch your dApp.